jest-community/vscode-jest/README.md

 This project has the expectation that you would run something like `npm run test` which _just_ looks like `jest` in the `package.json`.
 So, please keep your configuration inside the `package.json` as opposed to using command line arguments.

-If have a more complex setup, it can probably be supported, check out the settings.
+If you have a more complex setup, it can probably be supported, check out the settings.
 They are all prefixed with `jest`.

 Also, you should use Jest 17+, however 16 works - it will just offer a warning.
 We're aiming to try and do current Jest version - 1, but won't specifically drop support for older versions unless we're forced into it.